NatWest SE100: Criteria and FAQ

 What are the categories this year?

-The Top 100 social enterprises on the SE100 demonstrate best business practice in the following six categories:
+The Top 100 social enterprises on the SE100 demonstrate best business practice in the following categories:

-There is one application form for all entries, through which organisations can enter for a place in the top 100, as well as submissions for the six categories.
+There is one application form for all entries, through which organisations can enter for a place in the top 100, as well as submissions for the different categories.

 Can I enter more than one category?